vkinnune/roger-skyline-1/README.md

 Run the following:

-`basestrap /mnt base runit elogind-runit linux nano` <-- Install the base system and kernel
+`basestrap /mnt base base-devel runit elogind-runit linux vim` <-- Install the base system and kernel

+Base-devel is optional but needed for sudo, vim and pacman.
+Everything else is mandatory.

 `fstabgen -U /mnt >> /mnt/etc/fstab` <-- For defining how disk partitions are mounted